Skip to content

 # Set your default agent

-cliq settings agents.default claude-code --global
+cliq settings default_agent claude-code --global

 # Configure GitHub integration

-echo $GITHUB_TOKEN | cliq settings integrations.github.token --stdin --global
+echo $GITHUB_TOKEN | cliq settings agents.git.github.token --stdin --global

-cliq settings integrations.github.base_branch main --global
+cliq settings agents.git.github.base_branch main --global

 # Configure Slack notifications

-echo $SLACK_WEBHOOK | cliq settings integrations.slack.webhook_url --stdin --global
+echo $SLACK_WEBHOOK | cliq settings agents.slack.channels.default.webhook_url --stdin --global

 # Configure the Builder LLM